ducksoupdev/gulp-site-generator/README.md

 Between these triple-dashed lines, you can set predefined variables (see below).
 These variables will then be available to you in any Handlebars templates or includes that the page or post in question relies on.

-* slug (required) - the URL slug which is used as the directory name when the page or post is built
 * title (required) - the title of the page or post
 * template (required) - the Handlebars template to use to compile the page or post
+* slug (optional) - the URL slug which is used as the directory name when the page or post is built
 * date (optional) - used for posts and in the format YYYY-MM-DD
 * author (optional) - used for posts and the author key in the `site.json` file
 * status (optional) - set to 'draft' to ignore the page or post when running the generator